11/8/2024

 Vice President of Investor Relations

-Thank you, Jeanne, and good morning, everyone.
-We would like to welcome you to the webcast and conference call for CNH Industrial's third quarter results for the period ending September 30, 2024.
+Thank you, Jeannie, and good morning, everyone.
+We would like to welcome you to the webcast and conference call for CNH Industrial's third quarter results for the period ending September 30th, 2024.
 This call is being broadcast live on our website and is copyrighted by CNH.
 Any other use, recording, or transmission of any portion of this broadcast without the express written consent of CNH is strictly prohibited.
-Hosting today's call are CNH CEO Garrett Marks and CFO Adonay and Chisa.
+Hosting today's call are CNH CEO Garrett Marks and CFO Adone Anchisa.
 They will reference the material available for download from the CNH website.
-Please note that any forward-looking statements that we might make during today's call are subject to the risks and uncertainties mentioned in the Safe Harbor Statement included in the presentation material.
-Additional information pertaining to factors that could cause actual results to differ materially is contained in the company's most recent 10K annual report, as well as other periodic reports and filings with the U.S. Securities and Exchange Commission.
+Please note that any forward-looking statements that we might make during today's call are subject to the risks and uncertainties mentioned in the safe harbor statement included in the presentation material.
+Additional information pertaining to factors that could cause actual results to differ materially is contained in the company's most recent 10-K annual report as well as other periodic reports and filings with the U.S. Securities and Exchange Commission.
 The company presentation includes certain non-GAAP financial measures.
 Additional information, including reconciliations to the most directly comparable U.S. GAAP financial measures, is included in the presentation material.
 In addition, the presentation has been updated for an immaterial revision to our reported joint venture results for 2023 and the first half of 2024 related to our unconsolidated Turkish joint venture whose functional currency is the Turkish lira.
-The Turkish economy was deemed highly inflationary in 2022 and CNH has determined that CNH's translation of the joint venture results into U.S. dollars under highly inflationary accounting resulted in an immaterial overstatement of CNH's results.
-In today's presentation, prior period results and variances to those results have been updated to reflect this revision.
+The Turkish economy was deemed highly inflationary in 2022, and CNH has determined that CNH's translation of the joint venture results into U.S. dollars under highly inflationary accounting resulted in an immaterial overstatement of CNH's results.
+In today's presentation, prior period results, and variances to those results have been updated to reflect this revision.
 The impact by quarter can be found in the appendix of today's presentation materials.
 With that, I will now turn the call over to Garrett.
-Thank you, Jason, for clarifying this point up
+Thank you, Jason, for clarifying this point up front, and thanks to everyone for joining our call.

 speaker